Come play with us! Downtown Helena offers activities for the whole family.

 The Great Northern Carousel is a modern hand built menagerie carousel reminiscent of the splendid, turn-of-the-century carousels.
 Most of the 37 animals and one chariot were hand-carved by Ed Roth of Long Beach, California and hand painted by Bette Largent of Spokane, Washington.
 Todd Goings built the mechanism in Marion, Ohio and also built the spinning tub for the carousel.
 And, local artist Mary Harris created the original glass artwork depicting Helena area landmarks and scenery on the Carousel rounding boards.

 Besides the traditional horses, frogs and rabbits, there are native Montana wildlife such as antelope, a grizzly bear, bobcats, a buffalo, and even a cutthroat trout!
-Connected to the 40’ carousel is the Great Northern Ice Cream Company featuring homemade ice cream and fudge.
-The Gift Shop offers a wide array of gifts, toys and collectibles for people of all ages.
+Connected to the 40’ carousel is an ice cream parlor and snack bar.
 Plus, there is a party room to rent for any occasion imaginable such as birthdays, anniversaries or even hosting fund-raisers.

 Great things keep happening at the Great Northern Town Center, anybody will tell you that!
 Night and day the Carousel’s awhirl, and the ice cream is just crying out to be eaten!
 Friends and neighbors are gathering at the Silver Star Steak Company, Last Chance Creperie, going to a movie at the Cinemark Theater, or browsing at the A.L.
 Swanson Gallery.